pedrojlucas/DRL_Navigation/Report.md

 The state space has 37 dimensions and consists of:

-the agent's velocity
+* The agent's velocity.
-objects in the agents forward field of view
+* Ray based objects position in the agents forward field of view.

 The agent receives a reward of +1 for a yellow banana, and -1 for blue banana.
 The goal is therefore to maximize the collection of yellow bananas while minimizing / avoiding blue ones.

 The action space for the agent consists of the following four possible actions: